hsgweon/pipits/README.md

 1.5 Re-HMMPressing
 ------------------

-Also once you downloaded and installed ITSx, we recommend re-HMMPRESSing the HMM profiles as the HMMPRESS'ed profiles may not be compatible with the version of the HMMER3 you installed:
+Once you downloaded and installed ITSx, we recommend re-HMMPRESSing the HMM profiles as the HMMPRESS'ed profiles may not be compatible with the version of the HMMER3 you installed:

 ```sh
 cd $HOME/pipits/ITSx_1.0.11/ITSx_db/HMMs